WHAT IS THE DIFFERENCE BETWEEN MAGARI AND FORSE?

 IS IT ALWAYS POSSIBLE TO USE MAGARI INSTEAD OF FORSE?

 YES.
 Is it possible to use magari instead of forse.
-You can use both forse and magari, when magari means forse and it is used with the indicative mood.
+Magari and forse are interchangeable when magari means forse and is used with the indicative mood.
 Don’t forget that the message you express will be slightly different if you use one or another.
 Remember, magari is always positive, forse is neutral.

-SOME THE OTHER WAYS TO SAY FORSE IN ITALIAN
+SOME OTHER WAYS TO SAY FORSE IN ITALIAN

 - Può darsi – può darsi che cambi lavoro